 Apart from our own campaigns, Divest UW is continuing to work with the broader climate community on important climate justice struggles.

 - Divest UW is working in partnership with climate justice organizations to put a price on climate change-causing carbon pollution in Washington State.
 A carbon tax is one of the most powerful tools in the fight against climate change and implementing one state-by-state is currently the most feasible route given DC grid-lock.
+Check out this great piece by John Sutter about I-732 for more details.

 - We will also continue to partner with local climate justice organizations to take part in the fossil fuel resistance.
 We have been involved in the Shell No campaign, Keystone XL fight, oil trains resistance and we will continue to be involved in the fossil fuel resistance moving forward.